 I love me a good commencement speech.
-This one by Mindy Kaling made me laugh out loud (woah I haven’t seen that written out in a while) multiple times and this one by Conan had some awesome wisdom buried in a mountain of gut laughs.
+This one by Mindy Kaling made me laugh out loud (that felt nice to write out) multiple times and this one by Conan had some awesome wisdom buried in a mountain of gut laughs.
 I even wrote an entire blog post years ago about my love for this version of a graduation speech, but this speech by author David Foster Wallace had a huge impact on me.
 There are so many great quotes in it that are so simple yet profound.
 Just please watch it, but here’s my favorite::

 “Don’t worship false idols, they will consume you.
 Do your best to be kind.
 The world is what you make of it.
 Just because something is clichéd doesn’t mean it isn’t true.
 Clichés are accumulated human wisdom, and their being worn smooth from repeated use doesn’t mean you won’t be gauged by their accuracy.”